-I wrote this vegan Malacca guide originally in light of a week spent in this charming UNESCO World Heritage city.
+I wrote this vegan and vegetarian food Melaka guide originally in light of a week spent in this charming UNESCO World Heritage city.
 Malaysia is one of the easiest places in South East Asia to find vegan and vegetarian food, and I was thrilled to be back in Malacca this year to see what I had missed the first time around.
 As it turns out, I missed a lot!
 Below is a new and revised, more complete guide including restaurants and self-catering options.
 There are still a few places I failed to visit, so who knows, maybe there will be a take-three next year!
+Till then, you can enjoy my vegan and vegetarian food Melaka guide.

 1. MAN YUAN FANG